haddocking/haddocking.github.io/education/molmod_online/modelling.md

 You can navigate directly to the **Structure** section to verify if there are already published experimental structures for mouse MDM2.
 Fortunately, there aren't any; otherwise this tutorial would end here.
+Note however that there is an available AlphaFold model, but for the purpose of this tutorial we will ignore it for the time being.

 <a class="prompt prompt-question">